xbach/docs/trezor-faq/affiliate.rst

 ALTERNATIVELY:

-If you only use one source of traffic, for example your blog, you can `ask us <mailto:support@buytrezor.com>`_ to replace the referral code by your domain.
-In that case your referral code can be skipped and you can link to https://www.buytrezor.com directly.
+If you only use one source of traffic, for example, your blog, you can `ask us <mailto:support@buytrezor.com>`_ to replace the referral code by your domain.
+In that case, your referral code can be skipped and you can link to https://www.buytrezor.com directly.
 We will record all traffic and shopping coming from your domain.

 **2. Simultaneously, you can use your email address as a referral code.**